Chet Baker: Career

-Over the next few years, Baker led his own combos, including a 1955 quintet with Francy Boland, where Baker combined trumpet-playing and singing.
+Over the next few years, he led his own combos, including a 1955 quintet with Francy Boland where Baker combined trumpet-playing and singing.
 In September 1955, he left for Europe for the first time, completing an eight-month tour and recording for the Barclay label that October.
 Some of these sessions were released in the United States as Chet Baker in Europe.
 While there, he also recorded a rare accompaniment for another vocalist: Caterina Valente playing guitar and singing "I'll Remember April" and "Ev'ry Time We Say Goodbye".

 One month into the tour, pianist Dick Twardzik died of a heroin overdose.
 Despite this, Baker continued the tour, employing local pianists.

 Returning to Los Angeles post-tour, Baker returned to recording for Pacific Jazz.
 His output included three collaborations with Art Pepper, including Playboys, and the soundtrack to The James Dean Story.
 Baker moved to New York City, where he collaborated again with Gerry Mulligan for the 1957 release Reunion with Chet Baker.
 In 1958, Baker rejoined with Stan Getz for Stan Meets Chet.
 That same year, he also released It Could Happen to You, similar to Chet Baker Sings, notable for featuring his scat singing skills in lieu of trumpet-playing.
 His last significant release before returning to Europe was Chet, released by Riverside Records, featuring an all-star personnel that included pianist Bill Evans, bassist Paul Chambers, and drummer Philly Joe Jones, all associated with leading jazz trumpeter Miles Davis.